Get £50 OFF your next prescription, just quote ’50off’ when you checkout!

 Find out more about how body fat stored around our organs is bad for us.

-When you are stressed and find yourself thoughtlessly strolling to the fridge or cupboards.
+When you’re stressed and find yourself thoughtlessly strolling to the fridge or cupboards.
 STOP.
 Before you reach into either, think: “Am I Hungry?” – in truth, unless your tummy is rumbling, or empty, you’re likely eating due to a response to stress and don’t need to eat.
+Mindfulness can be incredibly helpful in breaking the cycle of stress-related eating.
 Need more mindset support for your weight loss diet?

 Download our FREE little book of mindset.

 You’ve probably heard us say it a million times, but keep hydrated.
 Your body can so often mistake thirst for hunger and cravings.
 So if you’re feeling the need for something sweet, try drinking a glass of water, waiting 15 minutes and then reassess how you feel.